chlahiru8656/Monst_Maze/README.md

 + User Interaction: Responsive controls and intuitive gameplay.
 + Win/Loss Logic: Integrated conditions for game completion and scoring.
 + Replay System: Option to restart the game without exiting the application.

+## 🛠️ OOP Implementation ##
+The architecture of this game is built strictly on the four pillars of Object-Oriented Programming:
++ Encapsulation: Used to bundle data and methods within classes (e.g., Game, Player, Rules) to hide internal states and protect data integrity.
++ Abstraction: Leveraged to simplify complex systems by modeling classes based on essential properties.
++ Inheritance: Implemented to create a hierarchy between classes, allowing for code reuse and logical organization (e.g., different types of Players or Game Pieces).
++ Polymorphism: Utilized to allow objects to be treated as instances of their parent class, facilitating flexible method overriding and dynamic behavior.